Quantum maximum entropy closure for small flavor coherence: Physical requirements on the closure

 Another physical constraint on the closure emerges from causality.
-Just as Boltzmann equations can be rewritten in a classical M1 two-moment scheme, the Quantum Kinetic Equations\footnote{Note that this approach neglects potential many-body effects that could have consequences on neutrino evolution in dense environments, see e.g.,~\cite{Patwardhan:2022mxg}.} describing the evolution of $\vrho$ can be transposed in a “quantum” two-moment scheme~\cite{Richers:2019grc,Myers:2021hnp,Grohs:2022fyq,Grohs:2023pgq,Froustey:2023skf}, which we write generally in the frame comoving with the fluid (also neglecting local gradients of the fluid velocity) following~\cite{Audit:2002hr} as:
+Just as Boltzmann equations can be rewritten in a classical M1 two-moment scheme, the Quantum Kinetic Equations\footnote{Note that this approach neglects potential many-body effects that could have consequences on neutrino evolution in dense environments, see e.g.,~\cite{Patwardhan:2022mxg}.} (QKEs) describing the evolution of $\vrho$ can be transposed in a “quantum” two-moment scheme~\cite{Richers:2019grc,Myers:2021hnp,Grohs:2022fyq,Grohs:2023pgq,Froustey:2023skf,Kneller:2024buy}

+where $\mathcal{S}_{N,F}$ are the source terms, i.e., moments of the Hamiltonian-like and collision terms appearing in the multiangle QKE.
+We write this system of (flavor) matrix equations in the compact form~\cite{Audit:2002hr,Pons:2000br}

 where